opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 ### Description

-tthe slippage is higher than you have set the limit at.
+The slippage is higher than you have set the limit at.
 Try reducing the amount.

 ```bash
 {'code': 1010, 'message': 'Invalid Transaction', 'data': 'Custom error: 8'